parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 <!-- omit in toc -->
 #### Subtask 1: Provision the call center admin Web App

-1. Using a new tab or instance of your browser, navigate to the Azure Management portal <http://portal.azure.com>.
+1. Using a new tab or instance of your browser, navigate to the [Azure portal](https://portal.azure.com/).

 2. Select **+ Create a resource**, then search for and select **Web App**.